 One of the reasons why financial regulators set requirements for accredited investors is to protect investors who may not be familiar with the investments they are investing in and, therefore, subject themselves to high risks of losing their money.

-By setting such strict requirements, the regulator ensures that the investors who earn the coveted accredited investor title are those who are knowledgeable about high-risk investments and financially stable to absorb any losses resulting from unregulated securities.
+By setting such strict requirements, the regulator ensures that investors who earn the coveted accredited investor title are those who are knowledgeable about high-risk investments and financially stable enough to absorb any potential losses resulting from unregulated securities.
 In simple terms, the rules are aimed at protecting the investors rather than the issuers of unregulated securities.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: